Society of Blue Buckets: Reaction

 Russian police authorities attempted to impede the protests by arresting some of the community members.
-Those arrests attracted extra attention to the misuse of emergency blue flashers.
-This fired up further protest actions.
+Those arrests attracted extra attention to the misuse of emergency blue flashers which fired up further protest actions.
 The issue was then taken up by local and national broadcasting media.

 The Society of Blue Buckets discusses issues via LiveJournal, and openly encourages drivers in not giving way to "VIP" vehicles.
 It also offers legal support to accident victims.